 In their book, Low-Fat Lies, Kevin Vigilante, M.D., and Mary Flynn, Ph.D warned of "the rising tide of triglycerides that is frequently triggered when a diet drops below 25 percent of calories from fat."
 However, a high triglyceride level is associated with cardiovascular disease only when it occurs along with at least two other disorders that form the metabolic syndrome, which include hypertension, elevated serum cholesterol levels, glucose resistance, and obesity.
 Therefore, it is a mistake to assume that an elevated triglyceride level by itself without at least two other signs of metabolic syndrome in a healthy, fit person eating a low-fat diet carry's the same risk of disease.
 It's more likely that the elevated levels are due to the liver manufacturing and distributing triglycerides from excess carbohydrates to compensate for the low fat intake.
 Low-fat diets are also associated with depression and suicide, lowered HDL levels (the good cholesterol), and inadequate absorption of vitamins A, D, E, and K. However, these problems are more likely to occur when the overall calorie intake is insufficient.

-Let's review: Proponents of 5%-fat raw fruitarian diets have not been able to sustain themselves without adding cooked food, Vetrano claims 10% fat on a raw diet is insufficient, Campbell implies that it may be safe to eat as much as 15% fat, apes voluntarily choose to eat 20% fat, and triglyceride levels rise as the body is forced to compensate for an excess of glucose when fat falls below 25%.
+Let's review: Proponents of 5%-fat raw fruitarian diets have not been able to sustain themselves without adding cooked food (often containing oils and other fats), Vetrano claims 10% fat on a raw diet is insufficient, Campbell implies that it may be safe to eat as much as 15% fat, apes voluntarily choose to eat 20% fat, and triglyceride levels rise as the body is forced to compensate for an excess of glucose when fat falls below 25%.
 Nutrition experts label 25% of calories from fat a moderately low-fat diet.
 Adults may safely increase fat intake to 30-40% of calories from healthy sources, as in the Mediterranean Diet.
 Vetrano approves of this higher amount of fat, citing Guyton's Textbook of Medical Physiology.
 On the other hand, Campbell does not even list the Mediterranean Diet in the indices of his popular books, The China Study and Whole, a stunning tacit admission of his low-fat bias!
 According to Davis and Melina, the average raw vegan diet contains 36% of calories from fat, which they claim is the same as in the average Western diet.

 In addition, the United States Department of Agriculture's Dietary Guidelines for Americans 2010 suggests that less than 20% fat increases the risk for inadequate intake of vitamin E and essential fatty acids, and 20% to 35% is recommended.
 This is equivalent to the Institute of Medicine's Acceptable Macronutrient Distribution Range (AMDR) for fat.
 However, the World Health Organization recommends from 15% fat up to 35% for very active people (Graham neglects to mention this upper limit in his book).
 Physician Joel Furhman found dangerously low serum levels of essential fatty acids in vegan patients, a condition which may have contributed significantly to T. C. Fry's death.